pagi111/Outward_ExcelImportTool/README.md

 - DAMAGE and RESISTANCE BONUSES: if you want to change what damage or resistance bonuses a certain weapon gives you, you need to do that in the 'Damage_BonusOrRes' worksheet.
 In the name column you need to enter the weapon's name (exactly as it appears in its corresponding weapon type worksheet - otherwise it won't work) and then specify the bonuses you want (leave the rest empty).
 NOTE: I don't think this is particularly convenient to modify these bonuses this way - I might change it in future releases.

+---- FUTURE PLANS ----
+- add support for armour
+- change the way damage and resistance bonuses are edited in Excel
+- add support for status effects imposed by the weapons
+- MAYBE: add support for items such as potions, food, backpacks, etc.

 ---- CHANGELOG ----
 v.0.3:
 - working version